ahaselsteiner/compute-hdc/README.md

 * `getProbabilisticModel`: Returns some sample probabilistic models, which can be used with `computeHdc`.
 * The other functions are subroutines needed for `computeHdc`.
-* `computeIFormContour` computes an IFORM environmental contour, which is another environmental contour concept.
+* `computeIFormContour` and `computeISormContour` compute IFORM and ISORM environmental contours.
+IFORM and ISORM use different concepts for how an environmental contour is defined.

 If you are using this software in your academic work please cite it as A.F.
 Haselsteiner (2020): compute-hdc: Highest density contour method in